 SUPPORT LOCAL SUSTAINABLE AGRICULTURE

-By selling flowers Bluma can bring the abundance and beauty of flowers to everyone.
-By buying Bluma’s flowers you are supporting local, sustainable agriculture and helping to sustain biodiversity!
+By selling flowers I can bring the abundance and beauty of flowers to everyone.
+By buying Bluma’s flowers you are supporting local, organic agriculture and helping to sustain biodiversity!

 BLUMA FARM IS COMMITTED TO CREATING COMMUNITY AROUND LOCAL AGRICULTURE.

 With Bluma Farm I hope to connect urban dwellers with my farm and with the wider Bay Area farming communities.
-The Sunol Ag Park poses a unique opportunity to do this being on the “Urban Fringe,” just 30 miles South East of Oakland.
+Now I will be in the city!
 I hope to share with my customers my love of plants and farming and get other people excited about what and how I grow the flowers.
 I hope to encourage people to grow their own flowers and vegetables wherever they have room, in boxes and windows, and in the nooks and crannies created by city life.
 I hope to extend and create excitement for local organic agriculture and growing plants, both flowers and food!
 I hope my business and farm can be a model for other growers who wish to start their own farms or gardens.
 I hope to teach farming to young and old alike and employ people interested in a career in agriculture.

 Flowers no doubt make people happy.
 We give flowers on special occasions, on celebrations, and on more somber gatherings.
 People bring flowers to those in need of love and support.
 As well, flowers offer a basic need in many peoples lives- beauty, scent, relaxation.
 Flowers also represent giving and an act of kindness.
 Flowers can offer everyone a moment away from the stresses that life can bring.
 Flowers are essential to life, whether or not you choose to buy bouquets or simply enjoy them as they grow outside.